 - Apenheul Primate Park

-Conservationist and the Kahuzi Biega National Park's chief gorilla tracker in 1983-2003.
-He was born in 1963 in Miti village near the KBNP headquarters office.
+Conservationist, and the Kahuzi-Biega National Park’s chief gorilla tracker in 1983 - 2003.
+John was born in 1963 in Miti village near the KBNP headquarters.
 His aunt was the wife of Adrien Deschryver, the co-founder and the first warden of the KBNP.
-At the age of ten, John watched a film of the Kahuzi-Biega gorillas and dreamed to work for the Park in the field.
-In 1983 after the secondary school he was employed by the park as a gorilla tracker and started to follow two groups of gorillas every day and identified them by recording nose print of each gorilla.
+At the age of ten, John watched a film of the Kahuzi-Biega gorillas and dreamed about working for the Park in the field of conservation.
+In 1983, after secondary school, he was employed by the park as a gorilla tracker and started to follow two groups of gorillas every day, identifying them by recording the unique nose print of each gorilla.

-He observed the natural life of gorillas in the wild; reproduction, newborn babies, development in the society, social interactions and death.
-He also saw the impacts of human pressures on the natural resources from the local communities around the KBNP.
-He then started to find out a sustainable solution that could contribute to the protection of the natural resources of the park and to the alleviation of the socio-economic crisis impacting the local communities.
+He observed the natural life of gorillas in the wild; reproduction, newborn babies, development in their groups, social interactions and death.
+He also became aware of human pressures on the natural resources of the park, and how local communities were impacting on the gorillas’ habitat.
+He then sought to find sustainable solutions which would both protect the natural resources of the Park, and alleviate the socio-economic crisis impacting the local communities.

-In 1986, a tourist gave him US$10.- tip after a gorilla visit.
-He immediately went to Bukavu town and bought 10 plain T-shirts.
-He printed gorilla faces on its front and wrote, "I tracked gorillas in Zaire" and sold them to the tourists.
-In 1987, this T-shirt business increased because a part of the famous film ‘Gorillas in the Mist’ was filmed in the KBNP.
+In 1986, a tourist gave him a US$10 tip after a gorilla visit.
+John immediately went to Bukavu town and bought 10 plain T-shirts.
+He printed gorilla faces on the fronts and the words “I tracked gorillas in Zaire”, and sold them to tourists.
+In 1987, this T-shirt business increased because part of the famous film ‘Gorillas in the Mist’ was filmed in the Kahuzi-Biega National Park with John as an advisor.
 He played a small part in the film, too.
-The money he saved from the T-shirts business was the starting fund for the establishment of the Pole Pole Foundation International in 1992.
+The money he saved from the T-shirts business was the starting fund for the establishment of the Pole Pole Foundation in 1992.

-He has a master’s degree in HIV/AIDS management at Stellenbosch University in South Africa.
-He is in charge of managing strategic implementations of HIV/AIDS prevention initiatives in the rural communities surrounding the sub-species, the Eastern lowland gorilla (Gorilla beringei graueri) in the Kahuzi Biega National Park, Maiko National Parks, Itombwe Natural Reserve, Tayna, Walikale and Kasese forests.
+Baths has a master's degree in HIV/AIDS management from Stellenbosch University, South Africa.
+He is in charge of managing strategic implementations of HIV/AIDS prevention initiatives in the rural communities surrounding the habitat of the gorilla sub-species known as the Eastern Lowland Grauer's Gorilla (gorilla beringei graueri) in the Kahuzi-Biega National Park, as well as Maiko National Parks, Itombwe Natural Reserve, Tayna, Walikale and Kasese forests.

-He joined the POPOF-I as member of honor since 1993.
-He is the representative member of the POPOF-I Japan.
+He joined POPOF as a member of honour in 1993.
+He is the representative member of POPOF Japan.

 Dr. Augustin K. Basabose, from the Democratic Republic of Congo (DRC), has played a leading role in the conservation of great apes in Central Africa for more than 20 years.
 He graduated with a PhD degree in Zoology from Kyoto University, Japan, after completing a thesis in 2005 on chimpanzee ecology in the montane forests of Kahuzi-Biega National Park, DRC.

-He was the Country Representative of International Gorilla Conservation Program (IGCP) in DRC since 2006 to 2012 and became the Interim Director of IGCP from April until December 2012.
-Dr. Augustin participated as team leader to a number of Biodiversity Survey on small and large mammals in the Albertine Rift Region, including several Gorilla censuses in Kahuzi-Biega National Park (in 1996 and 2000), Virunga Volcanoe Range (in 2010) and Bwindi Impenetrable National Park (in 2006 and 2011).
+He was our National Representative for the International Gorilla Conservation Program (IGCP) in DRC between 2006 to 2012, and became the Interim Director of IGCP from April to December 2012.
+Dr. Augustin participated as team leader in a number of Biodiversity Surveys on small and large mammals in the Albertine Rift Region, including several gorilla censuses in the Kahuzi-Biega National Park (in 1996 and 2000), Virunga Volcano Range (in 2010) and Bwindi Impenetrable National Park (2006 and 2011).

-- Byakesho Mizinzi Marie Claire, School Directress of the kindergarten & primary school
+- BYAKESHO MIZINZI MARIE CLAIRE, School Headmistress of the kindergarten and primary school

-He is a teacher of more than three decades of experience.
-He was engaged in the secondary school of the POPOF-I since 2004.
-The first promotion of our pupils in the secondary agro-forestry school succeeded by 100% in the state exams thanks to the efforts and good skill of Nyaluhaze and his co-workers.
+Valentin Nyaluhaze is a teacher of more than three decades experience.
+He has been leading POPOF’s secondary school since 2004.
+The first intake of pupils to take the state exams in agro-forestry succeeded with a 100% pass rate, thanks to the good skill and guiding hand of Nyaluhaze and his co-workers.

-He was born and brought up in London, UK.
-Having traveled and volunteered in teaching and conservation activities in Kenya, Uganda and Tanzania, he studied Politics, Philosophy and Economics at the University of York, UK.
+Richard was born and brought up in London, UK.
+Having travelled and volunteered in teaching and conservation activities in Kenya, Uganda and Tanzania, he studied Politics, Philosophy and Economics at the University of York, UK.

-He met John in April of 2011 while on a work placement with the International Gorilla Conservation Programme, researching conservation in conflict and post conflict environments as part of his Masters in Post War Recovery, also at the University of York.
-He was so impressed with the work being done, that he wanted to help POPOF-I and so took up the offer of becoming POPOF-I's UK representative.
+He met John Kahekwa in April of 2011 while on a work placement with the International Gorilla Conservation Programme, researching conservation in conflict and post-conflict environments as part of his Masters in Post-War Recovery, also at the University of York.
+He was so impressed with the work being done, that he wanted to help POPOF and so took up the offer of becoming POPOF's representative in the UK.

-A TV production coordinator and translator at AdvanBridge Inc., Japan.
-He lived in East Africa for eight years and he met John in 1997 during his first visit to the Kahuzi-Biega National Park for a documentary-filming.
-Since then he has arranged for several documentary filming projects in the KBNP in cooperation with the POPOF-I.
+Kawabe is a TV production coordinator and translator at AdvanBridge Inc, Japan.
+He lived in East Africa for eight years and he met John in 1997 during his first visit to the Kahuzi-Biega National Park for a documentary film.
+Since then, he has arranged several documentary filming projects in the KBNP in cooperation with POPOF.